How to Get Started with Influencer Marketing

 As goes with any industry, the bigger the industry gets, the more complex it gets to navigate.
 Influencer marketing is no exception to this rule.

 There are now more creators than ever, more influencer marketing platforms than ever, and more agencies than ever.
+It all amounts to more content than ever and, in this case, collecting user-generated content for brand use isn't always straightforward.

 Brands are now also expected to prove their ROI for influencer marketing while influencers are expected to do the same.